-Wood Restoration is the process of using a very liquid epoxy mix to saturate wood, strengthening the fibers at the same time killing fungi.
+Wood Restoration is the process of using a very liquid penetrating epoxy mix to saturate wood, strengthening the fibers at the same time killing fungi.
+This is not an epoxy adhesive, but a penetrating liquid that changes the structure of wood.
 Then a thick putty like epoxy is used to fill in, such as on the centers of logs next to the corner saddles in a log cabin.

 This material has the unique characteristic that it can be effectively applied to wood that is surface dry but having up to 30% moisture content.
 For this reason it is widely used by wood turners to solidify beautiful rotting wood for turning bowls.
 It is also effective at rebuilding rotting wood around the house, like the bottom of porch columns and wooden window sills.
 It follows the moisture in the wood, penetrating as much as 18", not just a surface coating.